garden-labs/garden-labs-program-library/docs/pages/example-ai-aliens.md

 We'll now show how all these pieces work together with our PFP collection, **AI Aliens**.
 On <a href="https://www.ai-aliens.xyz/" target="blank">www.ai-alienx.xyz</a>, users can mint aliens and update their metadata giving them nicknames.
 Go ahead and give it a try if you'd like to reward Garden Labs for this content and be whitelisted for our upcoming projects!

-AI Aliens does three things: 1) it forks the <a href="https://github.com/solana-labs/solana-program-library/tree/master/token-metadata/example" target="blank">example metadata program</a> from Solana's Program Library, 2) implements the Field Authority Interface, and 3) assigns the Holder Metadata Program as a field authority for `nickname`.
+AI Aliens does three things: it 1) forks the <a href="https://github.com/solana-labs/solana-program-library/tree/master/token-metadata/example" target="blank">example metadata program</a> from Solana's Program Library, 2) implements the Field Authority Interface, and 3) assigns the Holder Metadata Program as a field authority for `nickname`.

 Here's client code example for updating an alien's nickname:

 ```
 async function updateNickname(): Promise<void> {
-    // Grab values ...
+    // Grab accounts ...

     await program.methods
         .updateHolderField(param, val)